YijunShen/supply_chain_vul/README.md

-## Understanding Vulnerabilities in Software Supply Chains:
+## "Understanding Vulnerabilities in Software Supply Chains":

 #### 1. The source_code consists of two part: the construction of fine-grained supply chain & the propagation analysis of the vulnerability: